hannesm/platform-blog/technical-signing-repository.md

 individually:  Given a repository in state `S`, and a patch `P`, the repository evolves into state `S'`, which is `S` with `P` applied.

-There are two different cases where a file modification is valid: either a key responsible for this file has signed it, or a quorum of keys signed the file.
+There are two different cases where a file modification is valid:
+- a key responsible for this file signed it OR
-This quorum of keys have to be signed by a quorum of keys, which are transitively rooted in the `TK`.
+- a quorum of keys signed the file.
+Each key participating in the quorum has to be signed by a quorum of keys itself, ultimately transitively rooted in `TK`.

 A patch `P` consists a set of modifications to files.
 The patch is split into
 components: a potential modification of a single file in `keys/` is processed